Electronic waste: Environmental impact

-The processes of dismantling and disposing of electronic waste in developing countries led to a number of environmental impacts.
-Liquid and atmospheric releases end up in bodies of water, groundwater, soil, and air and therefore in land and sea animals – both domesticated and wild, in crops eaten by both animals and humans, and in drinking water.
+The processes of dismantling and disposing of electronic waste in developing countries led to many environmental impacts.
+Liquid and atmospheric releases end up in bodies of water, groundwater, soil, and air, and therefore in land and sea animals – both domesticated and wild, in crops eaten by both animals and humans, and in drinking water.

-One study of environmental effects in Guiyu, China found the following:
+One study of environmental effects in Guiyu, China, found the following: